FirstDataUnion/FIDU/README.md

 Go to https://github.com/FirstDataUnion/FIDU/releases and download the binary for your system.
 It's a very early release, so expect some teething problems.

 The ZIP will contain instructions for running on your platform.
-Jump to [Installation](#installation) for more detailed guidance.
+Jump to [Installation](#installation) for more detailed guidance or troubleshooting (ESPECIALLY FOR MACOS USERS).

 Keep reading for more about the project and what it all does.